Support for Machine Learning Studio (classic) will end on 31 August 2024. We recommend you transition to Azure Machine Learning by that date.

 Optionally, you can perform custom find-and-replace operations using regular expressions.

 - Custom regular expression: Define the text you are searching for.

 - Custom replacement string: Define a single replacement value.

 Normalize case to lowercase: Select this option if you want to convert ASCII uppercase characters to their lowercase forms.

-If characters aren't normalized, the same word in uppercase and lowercase letters is considered two different words.
+If characters are not normalized, the same word in uppercase and lowercase letters is considered two different words: for example,

-You can also remove the following types of characters or character sequences from the processed output text:
+Optionally, you can remove the following types of characters or character sequences from the processed output text:

-Remove special characters: Use this option to remove any non-alphanumeric special characters.
+Remove special characters: Use this option to replace any non-alphanumeric special characters with the pipe

-Remove duplicate characters: Select this option to remove extra characters in any sequences that repeat for more than twice.
-For example, a sequence like "aaaaa" would be reduced to "aa".
+Remove duplicate characters: Select this option to remove any sequences that repeat characters.
+For example, a sequence like "aaaaa" would be removed.

 Remove email addresses: Select this option to remove any sequence of the format